-... so, after all, what is turbulence?
+... in the end, what is turbulence?

-- Turbulent flows share all the previous characteristics. - In addition, let us state the following: - Turbulence is an unsteady, aperiodic motion in which all three velocity components fluctuate in space and time. - Every transported quantity shows similar fluctuations (pressure, temperature, species, concentration, and so on) - Turbulent flows contains a wide range of eddy sizes (scales): - Large eddies derives their energy from the mean flow.
-The size and velocity of large eddies are on the order of the mean flow. - Large eddies are unstable and they breakup into smaller eddies. - The smallest eddies convert kinetic energy into thermal energy via viscous dissipation. - The behavior of small eddies is more universal in nature.
+- Turbulent flows share all the previous characteristics.
+In addition, we can state the following, - Turbulence is an unsteady, aperiodic motion in which all three velocity components fluctuate in space and time. - Every transported quantity shows similar fluctuations (pressure, temperature, species, concentration, and so on) - Turbulent flows contains a wide range of eddy sizes (scales): - Large eddies derives their energy from the mean flow.
+The size and velocity of large eddies are on the order of the mean flow. - Large eddies are unstable and they break-up into smaller eddies. - The smallest eddies convert kinetic energy into thermal energy via viscous dissipation. - The behavior of small eddies is more universal in nature.